sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 # LN Node - A Cohort Analysis

-All LN ethusiast have curitosty around
+All LN ethusiast have curiosity around the behavior of nodes:

+ - How many new nodes sign up each month
+ - How many we loose per month
+ - How do nodes behave when they sign-u

 # Files